TREETOP EXPLORER

 (Highest academic achiever, Class of 1997)

-- Global Organization of Tree Climbers - Board member, president
+- Global Organization of Tree Climbers (GOTC)

 Picture

-My first ascent into the trees was in a beautiful white oak in Indiana almost 15 years ago.
+My first ascent into the trees was in a beautiful white oak in Indiana almost 20 years ago.
 Sitting on top of a ridge, the view from high in the canopy stretched out for miles across rolling wooded hills.

-After achieving many milestones and selling that business 10 years ago, we found ourselves at a point in life where we were once again ready to take a turn and head down the unpaved path.
 Climbing trees can be energizing and therapeutic, which is very much welcomed at the end of a hectic work week.
-It also fits right in with my other hobbies: yoga, hiking, reading, walking, camping, traveling, and finding new ways to relax outdoors.
+It also fits right in with my other interests of yoga, hiking, reading, camping, traveling, and finding new ways to relax outdoors.

 As I continue the pursuit of my personal career, it is a pleasure to be able to host climbers at as many of our climbing events that my schedule allows.

-Amanda Kendziora - tree climbing adventure guide
+Connor - tree climbing facilitator

 Picture